 Transfers of Shares must be effected by transfer in writing in any usual or common form or in any other form approved by the Directors in their absolute discretion from time to time.
 Every form of transfer must state the full name and address of each of the transferor and the transferee and must be signed by or on behalf of the transferor.
-The Directors may decline to register any transfer of Shares unless the transfer form is deposited at the registered office of the Company, or such other place as the Directors may reasonably require, accompanied by such other evidence as the Directors may reasonably require to show the right of the transferor to make the transfere is entered in the register.
+The Directors may decline to register any transfer of Shares unless the transfer form is deposited at the registered office of the Company, or such other place as the Directors may reasonably require, accompanied by such other evidence as the Directors may reasonably require to show the right of the transferor to make the transfer.
+The transferor shall be deemed to remain the holder of the Shares until the name of the transferee is entered in the register.
 A transfer of Shares will not be registered unless the transferee, if not an existing Shareholder, has completed an Application Form and supplied all required anti-money laundering documentation to the satisfaction of the Directors.

 Shares are freely transferable except that the Directors may decline to register a transfer of Shares (a) if the transfer is in the US or to a US Person; (b) if the transfer is in breach of US securities laws; (c) if in the opinion of the Directors the transfer would be unlawful or result or be likely to result in any adverse regulatory, legal, pecuniary, tax or material administrative disadvantage to the Company, the relevant Portfolio or its Shareholders as a whole; (d) in the absence of satisfactory evidence of the transferee's identity; or (e) where the Company is required to redeem appropriate or cancel such number of Shares as are required to meet the appropriate tax of the Shareholder on such transfer.
 A proposed transferee may be required to provide such representations, warranties or documentation as the Directors may require in relation to the above matters.
-In the event that the Company does not receive a Declaration in respect of the transferee or any sale, transfer, cancellation, redemption, repurchase or other payment in respect of the Shares as described in the section headed "Taxation" below.
+In the event that the Company does not receive a Declaration in respect of the transferee, the Company will be required to deduct appropriate tax in respect of any payment to the transferee or any sale, transfer, cancellation, redemption, repurchase or other payment in respect of the Shares as described in the section headed "Taxation" below